Country: Philippines

 Risk & Catalysts

-AS OF 09 May 2023Aggressive expansion by new entrant DITO over the next 2-4 years could chew away at PLDT’s market share and restrain recoveries in average revenues per user (ARPU).
+AS OF 13 Nov 2024Aggressive expansion by new entrant DITO over the next 2-4 years could chew away at PLDT’s market share and restrain recoveries in average revenues per user (ARPU).

 PLDT incurs significant capex that has restrained improvements in its leverage metrics and free cash flows.
-This is worsened by a recent capex overrun that has induced mild corporate governance uncertainties.
-Such uncertainties have eased since.
+This is worsened by a recent capex overrun that has induced mild corporate governance uncertainties (though these have eased in recent months).

 Consistently high dividend payouts could worsen PLDT’s already negative free cash flows.